followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/20 dxTreeMap/6 Node/3 Methods/getParent().md

 <!--returnType-->dxtreemapnode<!--/returnType-->
 <!--returnDescription-->
-The parent node of the current node. <i>null</i> if the parent is the root node.
+The parent node of the current node. **null** if the parent is the root node.
 <!--/returnDescription-->

 <!--fullDescription-->